bayfrontmedia/bones-service-api/docs/setup.md

 enforced for different meta resources.
 Only defined keys will be allowed.
 - `user.allow_register`: Allow public user registration
 - `user.allow_delete`: Allow users to delete their own accounts
-- `user.impersonate.enabled`: Enable user impersonation?
+- `user.impersonation.enabled`: Enable user impersonation?
-- `user.impersonate.admin_only`: Only admins can impersonate?
+- `user.impersonation.admin_only`: Only admins can impersonate?
 - `user.password_request`: Allow users to request a password reset, along with its rules.
 - `user.unverified.expiration`: If RBAC users [require verification](https://github.com/bayfrontmedia/bones-service-rbac/blob/master/docs/setup.md#configuration),
   duration (in minutes) before unverified users are deleted via a scheduled job. `0` to disable.